 - Look for a suitcase that’s the right size for the amount of clothes you’re going to bring to avoid them moving around as the bag’s handled.

-Your Quick Guide to Packing for a Weekend in Madrid
+What to Pack for a Lads Weekend Away in Madrid

 - Don’t overpack, only bring clothes you’re going to need for the weekend.